jvolima/movies_rentals/functionalities.md

 ### Create rentals
 **RF**
-- [] Should be able to create a new rental
+- [x] Should be able to create a new rental

 **RN**
-- [] Should not be able to create a new rental if user is not authenticated.
+- [x] Should not be able to create a new rental if user is not authenticated.
-- [] Should not be able to create a new rental if movie is not available.
+- [x] Should not be able to create a new rental if movie is not available.
-- [] Should not be able to create a new rental if user have a rental in progress.
+- [x] Should not be able to create a new rental if user have a rental in progress.
-- [] Should not be able to create a new rental if expected_return_date is before the date
+- [x] Should not be able to create a new rental if expected_return_date is before the date

+### Devolution rental
+**RF**
+- [x] Should be able to devolute a open rental

+**RN**
+- [x] Should not be able to devolute a rental if user is not authenticated
+- [x] If user devolute a rental in less than one day, the daily has to be changed to one day

 ### List rentals
 **RF**
-- [] Should be able to list user's rentals
+- [x] Should be able to list user's rentals

 **RN**
-- [] Should not be able to list the user's rentals if user isn't authenticated.
+- [x] Should not be able to list the user's rentals if user isn't authenticated.